CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Who pays the lowest auto insurance premiums in West Virginia?
+Who pays a lower insurance premium in West Virginia?

 • Married drivers pay 7% less than single drivers.

-• West Virginia drivers with clean records pay 43% less than drivers who have a DUI on their record.
+• West Virginia drivers with clean records pay 43% less than drivers who have a DUI on their records.

 • West Virginia drivers in their 20s pay 60% lower rates for insurance than a 16-year-old in West Virginia.